| Shropshire Union CanalShropshire Union Canal History

 busy boatyard and hire base) the route passes by a white humped accommodation bridge and arrives at a

 Y-shaped junction.
 Hard round to the south is the B&LJ while straight on is the route to Chester.
+Hurleston Junction is reached within just a couple of miles, to the west the Llangollen

 Canal heads off on its winding route to Wales via Whitchurch, Ellesmere & Llangollen.
 Hurleston Locks

+can be seen just a few yards up from the junction.
 The Chester Canal continues north from Hurleston, reaching another junction within another 2

 miles.
 At Barbridge the Middlewich Arm heads north east towards the Trent & Mersey Canal.
 Barbridge